 All students pursuing an M.S. in Library and Information Science (MSLIS) and M.S.
 Museums and Digital Culture are required to create a Portfolio that must be approved by their faculty advisor before they are permitted to graduate.
 For M.S.
-Museums and Digital Culture (MDC) students beginning in fall 2018, a portfolio is also required for graduation.
+Museums and Digital Culture (MSMDC) students beginning in fall 2018, a portfolio is also required for graduation.
 The Portfolio is a small but representative sampling of your work that collectively demonstrates your competence with the MSLIS or MSMDC program-level student learning outcomes.

 In order to graduate on time, students must submit their Portfolio by the following dates: